sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 A smart contract can have two kinds of properties:

-1. With `@prop` decorator: these properties are **only allowed to have [types](#Types) specified below** and they shall only be initialized in the constructor.
+1. With `@prop` decorator: these properties are **only allowed to have [types](#data-types) specified below** and they shall only be initialized in the constructor.

-2. Without `@prop` decorator: these properties are regular TypeScript  properties without any special requirement.
+2. Without `@prop` decorator: these properties are regular TypeScript properties without any special requirement, meaning they can use any types.
 Accessing these properties is prohibited in methods decorated with the `@method` decorator.

 ### `@prop(stateful: boolean = false)` decorator